 A PSC is legally separate from and independent to the Medical Council.
 A PSC comprises a legal practitioner, two medical practitioners and one lay, or non-medical, member.
 PSCs constituted from 1 October 2008 are conducted in public unless the Committee determines otherwise.
 PSCs constituted before this date were required to conduct hearings in private.

 A PSC does not have the power to suspend a practitioner or remove a practitioner's name from the Register.
-Should a PSC reach the opinion that the matter is one which could warrant suspension or deregistration, it must terminate the hearing forthwith and refer the matter to the Medical Tribunal for a complete re-hearing.
+Should a PSC reach the opinion that the matter is one which could warrant suspension or deregistration, it must terminate the hearing forthwith and refer the matter to the NSW Civil and Administrative Tribunal for a complete re-hearing.

 When a PSC has made a finding that the complaint has been substantiated, the members must then decide what orders/sanctions, if any, are to be made to protect the public.
 A PSC is empowered to exercise the following powers pursuant to section 146A of the Health Practitioner Regulation National Law (NSW) and a PSC may use one or a combination of these powers:

 The NSW Civil and Administrative Tribunal (NCAT) commenced operation on 1 January 2014.
 It handles matters previously dealt with by the Medical Tribunal.
 The primary role of the NSW Civil and Administrative Tribunal is to adjudicate on allegations of professional misconduct which, if proven, could warrant suspension or de-registration, and as an appeal body on decisions made by the Medical Council.
 The Tribunal is legally separate from and independent of the Council.